-I’m actually not sure if they tried to mask the problem so I wouldn’t notice or cure the problem.
-Either way, there was no need to question their intelligence because it was clear they had a very limited supply between.
+I’m actually not sure if they tried to mask the problem so I wouldn’t notice or because they thought the paint would kill the mould.
+Either way, there was no need to question their intelligence because it was clear they had a very limited supply between them.
 I was, however, left questioning their sanity.
 I probably had a moral obligation to report them to some kind of institute for dumb assholes.

-I’m also not sure whose brainchild it was to limit the paint to the areas saturated in mould, but they should both equally be punished, in this life or the next, because while one was committing the dumbest act of the century, the other was supporting it.
-No Jury, no trial, let’s just get these donkeys off the streets and make the world a more sterile place for our children.
+I’m also not sure whose brainchild it was to limit the paint to the areas saturated in mould, but they should both equally be punished, in this life or the next, because while one was committing the dumbest act of the century, the other allowed it to happen.

 The infestation wasn’t exactly inconspicuous; it had reached the dark black/brown stage.
 Meanwhile, my tenants managed to blissfully turn a blind eye to the prominent shit-coloured stains splattered all over the white walls and carry on living their ghastly unsanitary day-to-day lives.
 Lovely.

-It’s mostly frustrating because I provided them with a clean property, and the bathroom specifically had an extractor fan (which I’m assuming they never used because it had an isolated switch which wasn’t connected to the light switch) and it didn’t have any previous history of mould from previous tenants.
+It’s mostly frustrating because I provided them with a clean property, and the bathroom specifically had an extractor fan (which I’m assuming they never used because it had an isolated switch which wasn’t connected to the light switch) and it didn’t have any history of mould from previous tenants.
 Moreover, if they had the sense and courtesy to report the problem, I would have attended to the issue immediately.
 But for some obscure and unknown reason, they felt compelled to remain mute and revel in the filth.
 Perhaps that’s their fetish, to live in challenging environments that could ultimately cause ill health.
-Kind of like those nut-jobs that have foot-fetishes, whom are prepared to chop their right arm off to lick the toe-jam out of other peoples’ feet.

 My experience: combating mould under a fresh coat of paint

-The first thing I did was scrape off a small area of the top coat of paint so I could get a closer look and diagnose the diarrhea stains that was eating up my walls.
+The first thing I did was scrape off a small area of the top coat of paint so I could get a closer look and diagnose the diarrhea stains that were gobbling up the walls.
 I had to be sure it was mould before treating it with anti-mould remedies.

 Fortunately, in my case, it was pretty obvious I was dealing with mould… because it looked all moudly and stuff.
 Good technical diagnosis from me there.